aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 6. When your browser visits the link, you will see the error “*502 Bad Gateway*” or *“503 Service Temporarily Unavailable”*.
-This is because the EFS directory used as the home directory by the Apache containers is empty.
+This is because the EFS directory used as the root directory by the Apache containers is empty.
     Apache can’t find a root document, so it displays an error.
 Let’s fix this by connecting to an EC2 instance and adding a index.php file to the EFS directory.